-- ⊗ Understanding Engineered drawing - $\otimes$ Creating 2D and 3D Engineered drawings. - $\otimes$ ~ Design your own digital LEGO car - ⊗ FUSION 360 the year.
+- ⊗ Understanding Engineered drawing

+- ⊗ Creating 2D and 3D Engineered drawings.

+- ⊗ Design your own digital LEGO car

+- ⊗ FUSION 360

+Students may also consult with the teacher to arrange for a special program in a field related to drafting.
+This must be done early in the year.
 Assessment is an ongoing process based on completed projects.
 You will have Post-Secondary ready skills for in Architecture, Design or Engineering for UBC, BCIT, Langara, Kwantlen and more.